-- Daily Informal Interaction: enabling and encouraging spontaneous face-to-face discussions between Chief Officers and the PCC on significant issues and critical incidents. - Joint PCC/Chief Constable Briefings: weekly briefings enabling dialogue and discussion, with opportunities to cover Police and Crime Plan delivery and receive updates on topical issues/operational matters. - Joint Chief Executive/Deputy Chief Constable Briefings: monthly briefings enabling dialogue and discussion, with opportunities to discuss organisational planning, risks and current/significant issues. - Assurance Conversations: monthly/quarterly between the PCC and Chief Officers/Function Heads to complement and enhance force performance management and corporate governance arrangements, enhance understanding of the PCC around delivery against Plan-on-a-Page and Police and Crime Plan outcomes, and provide with access to information, officers and staff as required. - Joint Independent Audit Committee (JIAC): five times per year to provide independent advice and recommendations to the PCC and Chief Constable on the adequacy of governance and risk management frameworks, internal controls and financial reporting, annual governance processes and internal and external audit, helping to ensure efficient and effective assurance arrangements. - Independent Ethics and Scrutiny Board: meetings are independently chaired, along with representatives from the independent scrutiny groups, OPCC and force.
-The Board meets quarterly to objectively explore ethical issues and matters raised, in depth and from multiple perspectives, with the purpose of generating genuine and positive organisational learning, informing police and OPCC policy and priorities, challenging when appropriate and creating openness and transparency. - Complemented by: - Bespoke briefings from Chief Officers on significant/sensitive issues. - Senior OPCC staff attending key force meetings (e.g. HMICFRS Governance Board). - Police Powers Scrutiny Group and Hate Crime Scrutiny Group (both with community representatives) meeting quarterly to scrutinise, recognise and promote good practice, and robustly challenge, reporting their findings back to the Independent Ethics and Scrutiny Board. - Routine liaison between senior OPCC staff/senior force staff and officers on matters including finance, estates, procurement, professional standards, legal and IT. - Feedback from Independent Custody Visitors (ICVs) to the PCC and Force Custody Board as appropriate. - Regular meetings with public bodies (e.g. local authorities) and Inspectorates (e.g. HMICFRS). - 3 OPCC Humberside Delivery Plan https://www.humberside-pcc.gov.uk/Our-Work/Delivery-Plan.aspx
+- Daily Informal Interaction: enabling and encouraging spontaneous face-to-face discussions between Chief Officers and the PCC on significant issues and critical incidents. - Joint PCC/Chief Constable Briefings: weekly briefings enabling dialogue and discussion, with opportunities to cover Police and Crime Plan delivery and receive updates on topical issues/operational matters. - Joint Chief Executive/Deputy Chief Constable Briefings: monthly briefings enabling dialogue and discussion, with opportunities to discuss organisational planning, risks and current/significant issues. - Assurance Conversations: monthly/quarterly between the PCC and Chief Officers/Function Heads to complement and enhance force performance management and corporate governance arrangements, enhance understanding of the PCC around delivery against Plan-on-a-Page and Police and Crime Plan outcomes, and provide with access to information, officers and staff as required. - Joint Independent Audit Committee (JIAC): at least four times per year to provide independent advice and recommendations to the PCC and Chief Constable on the adequacy of governance and risk management frameworks, internal controls and financial reporting, annual governance processes and internal and external audit, helping to ensure efficient and effective assurance arrangements. - Independent Ethics and Scrutiny Board: meetings are independently chaired, along with representatives from the independent scrutiny groups, OPCC and force.
+The Board meets quarterly to objectively explore ethical issues and matters raised, in depth and from multiple perspectives, with the purpose of generating genuine and positive organisational learning, informing police and OPCC policy and priorities, challenging when appropriate and creating openness and transparency.